|

 Genesis 1:5

-If you live without any contact with civilization and the calculated time of sunset is not available, the beginning of the day can be approximated by observation.
+If you live without any contact with civilization and the calculated time of sunset is not available, you can use observation to approximate the beginning of the day.

 A day on God's sacred calendar begins at sunset.
 A day on the Gregorian calendar begins at midnight.
 This creates a discrepancy when a Gregorian day or date is used to identify a sacred day or date.
 By convention, the sacred day actually begins with sunset of the previous Gregorian day.
 As an example, the weekly Sabbath (a sacred day) is Saturday (a Gregorian day) and begins at sundown on Friday (a Gregorian day).